agronauts/UC-Timetable-to-GCalender/README.md

 # Usage
 1. In the UC Timetable web app, go:
     a.
 Timetable
     b.
+Change to **All Weeks**
+    c.
 Export button (Looks like a square with an arrow protuding out the right side of it)
-    c.
+    d.
 Text
 2. Move the CSV file into the same directory as the python script.
 3. From the command line, run `python UC_Timetable_GCalender.py filename` where `filename` is the name of the downloaded CSV file
 4. In Google Calenders, go: